task-proxemics/XLeRobot/My_visions.md

 > [!NOTE]
 > Below are all my **original personal thoughts**.
 I haven't shared it with anyone except my family and some close friends (not strutured or detailed even to them).
 I will start to pubilcly seek possible collaborations after a month.

-This will not only be a plan for this project, but also a plan for the career path for myself, also a plan for how all of you (individuals, universities, companies, organizations, etc) can participate in this project to push for the greater good of humanity.
+This will not only be a plan of this project, but also a plan of the career path for myself, also a plan of how all of you (individuals, universities, companies, organizations, etc) can possibly participate in this project to push for the greater good of humanity.

 ## Urgent TODOs